scritcash/scrit-whitepaper/scrit-whitepaper.md

 ---
 abstract: |
-    Scrit (secure, confidential, reliable, instant transactions) is a federated Chaumian e-cash [see @Chaum1990].
+    Scrit (secure, confidential, reliable, instant transactions) is a federated Chaumian ecash [see @Chaum1990].
 Coins in Scrit are so-called *digital bearer certificates* (DBCs) issued by mints.
 Scrit mitigates the issuer risk common in other DBC systems by employing $n$ mints in parallel.
 It has the maximally achievable transaction anonymity, the